bufbuild-ru/docs/blog/protobuf-es-v2/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Protobuf for Javascript: Protobuf-ES 2.0 is now generally available"
-  tagline: "August 14, 2024"
 ---

+# Protobuf for Javascript: Protobuf-ES 2.0 is now generally available

 _Today we’re announcing the 2.0 release of the_ [_Protobuf-ES_](https://github.com/bufbuild/protobuf-es) _project, our fully compliant Protobuf implementation for JavaScript and TypeScript.
 This release introduces full support for_ [_Protobuf Editions_](/blog/protobuf-editions-are-here/index.md)_, new APIs for field presence and default values, TypeScript typing for Protobuf’s JSON Format, a full reflection API, support for Protobuf custom options, and more convenient APIs for managing extension registries.
 The 2.0 release is a major version bump and comes with breaking changes.
 Read on to learn what’s changed and how to migrate to the 2.0 release._